Reading time: 5 minutes

 SMSFs are allowed to provide any type of insurance cover that meets one of the following superannuation conditions of release:

-- death (life insurance)
+- Death (life insurance)

-- the diagnosis of a terminal medical condition (by two medical professionals) that is likely to result in the member’s death within two years.
+- The diagnosis of a terminal medical condition (by two medical professionals) that is likely to result in the member’s death within two years.
 Terminal illness benefits are generally an option available with life insurance policies.

 Each of the above conditions of release allows a fund member to access their super regardless of whether they have reached their preservation age.